robertosfield/website/docs/source.md

 permalink: /source/
 ---

-The [VulkanSceneGraph project](https://github.com/vsg-dev) is composed of main VulkanSceneGraph library and a series of additional projects that add additional capabilities.
+The [VulkanSceneGraph project](https://github.com/vsg-dev) is composed of main VulkanSceneGraph library and a series of additional projects that provide further capabilities.

 ## Main repositories hosted on vsg-dev